 With a vision of technology in business, Northern created programs in computer information and office systems in the late 1970s and early 1980s.
 Faculty offices were moved to the Learning Resources Building, later to Magers Hall and in 2005 to Cohodas Hall, where it currently serves about 700 majors each year.

 In 2015, the College of Business was again reorganized into two departments: the Department of Management, Marketing and Entrepreneurship and the Department of Accounting, Finance and Information Systems.
-Internships were then coordinated by the assistant department heads for each department.
+Internships are coordinated by the assistant department heads for each department.
 There are also many opportunities for students to get involved outside the classroom – study abroad, student organizations, and events like the New Business Venture Competition.